 Should peak boating numbers persist, management activities could be implemented to mitigate areas of high congestion, with the goal of reducing boater conflict.

-The report is provided as Appendix G.
+The Raystown Lake Boating Carrying Capacity Study Final Report is provided in Appendix G.

 6.4 Biological Inventories